 Smack-dab in the middle of Onset Bay, Wickets Island is a perennial favorite of Onset locals.
 Shallow-draft boats, paddle craft, and small sailboats can quickly reach Wickets Island from launching points at Onset Beach or Electric Avenue and pull directly onto the shoreline.
-A stone pier on Wicket’s west side will also provide dockage for larger boats to stop over on the island, once renovation work is complete in 2020.
+A stone pier on Wicket’s west side will also provide dockage for larger boats to stop over on the island, once renovation work is complete at the end of Spring 2022.

 Habitats & Wildlife